 Worker and job turnover and wages

 Worker and job turnover issues, including layoffs and hiring, and other labor market adjustments such as hours of work have also received less attention than the overall employment effects.
 A few studies contain some analysis of job and worker turnover and privatization in Russia.
-A study of job creation and destruction in Russian manufacturing finds little difference in the rates of these flows in privatized companies than in state-owned enterprises .
-A study that focuses on worker turnover finds no evidence of negative impact of privatization on either employment changes or dismissals .
+A study of job creation and destruction in Russian manufacturing finds little difference in the rates of these flows in privatized companies compared with in state-owned enterprises .
+A study that focuses on worker turnover finds no evidence of a negative impact of privatization on either employment changes or dismissals .
 Another study analyzes layoffs and wages in Ukraine, finding a sizable negative effect on layoffs and a small negative effect on wages .
 From December 1991, shortly after the Soviet Union collapsed and Ukraine became independent, to 2002, estimated layoff rates are always higher in state firms than in privatized firms (Figure 3).
 In a regression with control variables, the difference amounts to about 50%.

 In the same study, a worker-level analysis of the wage effects of privatization over 1998–2002 finds that wages fall in privatized firms relative to state-owned enterprises, but the magnitude is small; with regression controls the estimated wage effect is –5% (Figure 4).